MaterializeInc/materialize/doc/developer/project-management.md

 The roadmap describes all prioritized projects across our EPD teams,
 including: Product Teams, Functional Teams, Product Design, Developer Experience, Education, and Analytics.
-Each roadmap item is marked with a priority (“Now,” “Next,” or “Later”) that indicates the timeline upon which the item will be picked up, worked on, and eventually delivered.
+Each roadmap item is marked with a priority ("Now," "Next," or "Later") that indicates the timeline upon which the item will be picked up, worked on, and eventually delivered.

-Each project marked “Now” must be owned by a single Directly Responsible Individual (DRI).
+Each project marked "Now" must be owned by a single Directly Responsible Individual (DRI).
 The DRI for a project can be any member of the larger EPD team.
 The DRI is responsible for driving the project to completion, and also for keeping the status of the project visible and up to date